0xAX/linux-insides/Booting/linux-bootstrap-6.md

 static struct slot_area slot_areas[MAX_SLOT_AREA];
 ```

 array.
-The kernel decompressor should select random index of this array and it will be random place where kernel will be decompressed.
+The kernel will select a random index of this array for kernel to be decompressed.
 This selection will be executed by the `slots_fetch_random` function.
 The main goal of the `slots_fetch_random` function is to select random memory range from the `slot_areas` array via `kaslr_get_random_long` function:

 ```C
 slot = kaslr_get_random_long("Physical") % slot_max;